-26. Academic Appeals - Definition
+27. Academic Appeals - Definition

-Academic appeals deal with the evaluation of a student's academic work: course grades, grades assigned on research papers and other course work, the outcome of written and oral thesis examinations, the results of an assessment to determine if a student's academic performance warrants continued enrollment in his/her Graduate Program, the outcome of a language examination, and any other academic assessment or evaluation that may be carried out within a Graduate Program.
+Academic appeals deal with the evaluation of a student's academic work: course grades, grades assigned on research papers and other course work, the outcome of written and oral thesis examinations, the results of an assessment to determine if a student's academic performance warrants continued enrolment in his/her Graduate Program, the outcome of a language examination, and any other academic assessment or evaluation that may be carried out within a Graduate Program.

-27. General Procedure on Academic Appeals
+28. General Procedure on Academic Appeals

-- a.
-It is expected that, where appropriate and possible, a student will attempt to resolve a problem informally with the instructor or the appropriate person before initiating a formal appeal process. - b.
-Appeals must be submitted in writing, within 15 working days of the action or decision being appealed.
+- It is expected that, where appropriate and possible, a student will attempt to resolve a problem informally with the instructor or the appropriate person before initiating a formal appeal process. - Appeals must be submitted in writing, within 15 working days of the action or decision being appealed. - c.

-c.
 The person to whom the appeal is addressed will normally be a course instructor (for appeals of grades) or a supervisor (in the case of other appeals as listed in Academic Regulation 23 above).
 This person must acknowledge receipt of the appeal in writing within 10 days.

-28. Appeals Process
+29. Appeals Process

 All students have the natural and reasonable right to appeal grades given during the term, the final grade of a course, and other academic policies and decisions of the University.
-The Senate Committee on Academic Appeals (SCAA) is the final adjudicator on such matters.
+The Senate Committee on Academic Appeals is the final adjudicator in such matters.
 All formal appeals must be made through the Registrar, in writing and with necessary documentation, within 15 working days of the receipt of the decision in question.
-In this regard, it is incumbent upon the student to advise the University, via the Office of the Registrar, of their current mailing address.
-All written appeals to the Senate Committee on Academic Appeals (SCAA) should indicate whether an in-person hearing is being requested.
-Otherwise, cases are adjudicated on the basis of a detailed written submission.
+The student's written appeal must state clearly the decision being appealed, the reason(s) why the decision is considered to be unfair, what decision would be considered fair, and why it would be fair.
+It is incumbent upon the student to advise the University, via the Office of the Registrar, of their current contact information.
+All written appeals to the Senate Committee on Academic Appeals should indicate whether an in-person hearing is being requested.
+Otherwise, cases are adjudicated on the basis of the written submissions.

-29. Senate Committee on Academic Appeals: Procedures
+30. Senate Committee on Academic Appeals: Procedures

-The Senate Committee on Academic Appeals (SCAA) follows principles of natural justice.
-As an internal administrative committee, it is free to develop procedures and practices to conduct appeals and is not constrained by strict rules of procedure and evidence.
+The Senate Committee on Academic Appeals follows the principles of natural justice.
+That is, its procedures are fair and open, appropriate to the matter under consideration, and provide the opportunity for those affected to put forward their views fully for consideration by the Committee.
+Following these principles, the Committee develops its own procedures and practices to conduct appeals and is not constrained by strict rules of procedure and evidence.

 A quorum consists of a majority of voting members, including at least one student member and two faculty members.
-No faculty or student committee member with previous involvement in the case may hear the appeal.
+No faculty or student committee member with previous direct involvement in the case may hear the appeal.
 The appellant has the right to challenge the neutrality of any member of the Committee scheduled to hear his/her appeal.
-The Graduate Program Chair, with the advice of the Committee, will rule on the validity of the challenge.
+The Chair, with the advice of the Committee, will rule on the validity of the challenge.

-If the appellant requests an in-person hearing, the respondent (e.g., the course Instructor, Graduate Program Chair and/or Dean of Graduate Programs) will be notified and may also appear at the appeal, when available.
+If the appellant requests an in-person hearing, the interested parties (e.g., the course Instructor(s), Chair and/or Dean) will be notified and may also appear at the appeal, when available.
 Appeals shall be based on the appellant's written submission (all relevant evidence and documentation related to the matter which is under appeal, and all relevant information contained in the student record).
 New evidence cannot be presented at the hearing.